oci-landing-zones/oci-cis-landingzone-quickstart/compliance-script.md

   --regions REGIONS                    Regions to run the compliance checks on, by default it will run in all regions.
 Sample input: us-ashburn-1,ca-toronto-1,eu-frankfurt-1
-  --raw                                Outputs all resource data into CSV files --obp                                Checks for OCI best practices --all_resources                      Uses Advanced Search Service to query all resources in the tenancy and outputs to a JSON.
+  --raw                                Outputs all resource data into CSV files --obp                                Checks for OCI best practices --all-resources                      Uses Advanced Search Service to query all resources in the tenancy and outputs to a JSON.
 This also enables OCI Best Practice Checks (--obp) and All resource to csv (--raw) flags.
   --redact_output                      Redacts OCIDs in output CSV and JSON files -ip                                  Use Instance Principals for Authentication -dt                                  Use Delegation Token for Authentication in Cloud Shell